Rumpunzel/rpg-thingy/characters/talents/fight.md

 ### Saboteur

-During conflicts, when you successfully attack with Intuition, you may discard an opponent's asset with rating less or equal to the amount of stress you inflicted.
+During gauntlets, when you successfully attack with Intuition, you may discard an opponent's asset with rating less or equal to the amount of stress you inflicted.

 ---